 Julia "Julz" Allender is the founder and CEO of Courtside with Julz.
 Julz played Division I basketball and graduated with a Bachelor of Science degree in Physical Education with a minor in Coaching from Southern Utah University.
 She also received her Master's degree in Human Movement from A.T.
 Still University.

-Julia "Julz" Allender has been a successful women's college coach for the past 10 years.
-In her tennure as a head coach she has done a remarkable job creating a culture of success both on and off the court.
-In just a short time she has taken two collegiate programs and turned them into high powered programs where they are constantly being in the discussion as one of the top programs across the state of California.
-In just seven years she accumulated an overall win loss record of 131-72 (a winning percentage of 65%).
-With her most successful seasons coming in 2016 and 2012 finishing with the #4 and #5 rankings in the State.
-Marking that as one of the best seasons in both programs history.
+Julz was a successful women's basketball college coach for 13 years.
+In her tenure as a head coach, she created a culture of success both on and off the court.
+In just a short time she took two collegiate programs and turned them into high-powered programs where they were constantly in the discussion as one of the top women's basketball programs across the state of California.

-More importantly has been Julz's ability to develop high school athletes and develop them into successful collegiate basketball players and then transfer them with basketball scholarships to the next level in one or two years, the main job of every community college coach.
+More importantly, it has been Julz's ability to develop high school athletes and turn them into successful collegiate basketball players and then transfer them with basketball scholarships to the next level in one or two years, the main job of every community college coach.